EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 1. :code:`"@type":"Fixed"`

-   This is equivalent to specifying a no-manuever.
+   This is equivalent to specifying a no-maneuver.
 The resulting FOR is equal to the instrument FOV/ SceneFOV.

 2. :code:`"@type":"Yaw180"`

-    This manuver option indicates that the pointing axis can be manuevered to an orientation at 180 deg about the satellite yaw axis (nadir vector).
+    This manuver option indicates that the pointing axis can be maneuvered to an orientation at 180 deg about the satellite yaw axis (nadir vector).

 3. :code:`"@type":"Cone"`

-    This manuver option indicates that the pointing axis can be manuevered within a conical region (within a user-defined conical angle).
+    This manuver option indicates that the pointing axis can be maneuvered within a conical region (within a user-defined conical angle).
 The rotation about the pointing axis is unrestricted.
 The resulting FOR per sensor FOV is as follows:

         * Circular FOV sensor: FOR is conical with cone angle = manuver cone angle + sensor cone angle